malmujadib/Sparkify/README.md

 ### Introduction:

 This project is the analysis of a dataset that contains user logs for a music streaming service called Sparkify which emulates a real streaming service like Spotify & Pandora.The Sparkify music services looks to identify the population of users that churn (they can be users from the free service, or the paid service).
-Once the possible criteria for churn are better undestood, our objective is to build a model and predict the users churn so that some specific attention can be given to the users and try to retain them on the platform.My Blog [here](https://medium.com/@mohdfaiz1415/how-to-predict-customer-churn-using-apache-spark-11874e9f22fc)
+Once the possible criteria for churn are better undestood, our objective is to build a model and predict the users churn so that some specific attention can be given to the users and try to retain them on the platform.My Blog post [here](https://medium.com/@mohdfaiz1415/how-to-predict-customer-churn-using-apache-spark-11874e9f22fc)

 ### Libraries used: